top of page

 Assuming your idea is viable and you have adequate security (if looking for a loan) then there are a number of things to know about from the lenders’ perspective, because like in the “Art of War” a book on military strategy, author Sun Tzu says: “Know your enemy.”

 Over a period of 10 years as part of our advanced thinking newsletter we started featuring a number of providers of alternative sources of finance as well as their requirements.
-We undertook research by reviewing the websites, looking at the funding requirements and similar checklists of more 15 lenders or funders comprising of:
+We undertook research by reviewing the websites, looking at the funding requirements and similar checklists of more than 15 lenders or funders comprising of:

 • Venture capital funds